lsh-Brecht/SWE_2021_41_2024_2_week_6/README.md

 Returns whether the number is happy or not.

 > ## 1.2 How to save a file from Colab to the desktop
-> An .ipynb file is a Jupyter Notebook file that contains code and rich text in an interactive format.
+> An .ipynb file is a Jupyter Notebook file that contains code and text in an interactive format.
 >>
 >> <img src="./imagefolder/week4image.png" width="400px" height="370px" title="Image of saving Colab">

 <br>

 ## 2. Docker_Assignments  (week4)
-We set up a **Docker container** with Ubuntu and verified the necessary functionalities(Git and Python) using the commands below.
+We set up a **Docker container** with Ubuntu and verified the necessary\
+functionalities(Git and Python) using the commands below.
 ### 2.1.
 Docker commands (Ubuntu)
 ```
 apt-get install -y git python3